Slivo-fr/TranqRotate/README.md

 - Automatic handling of death and disconnection of hunters on the rotation group (swap with a backup, send an alert about it)
 - Use raid symbols to mark hunters that need to tranq, or that need to backup a failed tranqshot
 - Automatic reset of rotation when raid wipe
-- Automatic backup call when afflicted by a disabling spell

 ## Download